kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 ![Automated reading of all pages](nand-reading.png)

 Of course, there were still bitflips on some of the pages - I couldn't fix that issue.
 I ended up reading the image a few times, then trying to eliminate the differences.
-It was all *painfully slow* - after even more added `delay()`s, it was reading at a whopping 46 KiB/s.
+It was all *painfully slow* - after even more added `delay()`s, it was **reading at a whopping 46 KiB/s**.

 I was inspecting the resulting file as it was reading, and found the U-Boot banner: